chroma-core/chroma/rust/index/benches/hierarchical_index/docs/RECALL.md

 Opus says:
 > Typical vector-to-centroid distance is ~0.6 L2, while adjacent centroid pairs are only ~0.12 apart.
 This is expected: two adjacent centroids differ in a few dimensions, while a vector deviates from its centroid across all 1024 dimensions.
 In L2, the centroid-centroid axis contributes ~0.06 of the 0.6 total distance; the other 1023 orthogonal dimensions contribute the rest.

+Sicheng suggested this is because averaged centroids are closer to other vectors in the cluster than if we were to choose a representative vector as the centroid, as the paper does.